Q. Can my son attend your camp(s) if he is just a beginner in baseball?

 Q. Do you discount when signing up for multiple camps?

-Q. Can you explain your Camp Alumni on the home page?
+Q. Can you explain your Current College and High School Stars on the home page?

 Q. Can my son come to your camp if he is left handed?